 I would like to see more law firms get involved with litigation financing.

 Do you think law can improve its track record on diversity and inclusion?
 How?

-While increasing regulations create more and more opportunities for the legal community it is stifling to business.
-Small business owners are in particular jeopardy
+While increasing regulations create more and more opportunities for the legal community it is stifiing to business.
+Small business owners are in particular jeopardy.

 If you had to do it all over again, would you?
 Or what would you do differently?